AnimoSK/microarchitectural-attack/README.md

 # SummerProject

-Attack on a client-server scenario
+Flush-Reload Attack on AES' T-table implementation in a client-server scenario

 ### Server: